JThomasKern/atemclock-gnome/README.md

 13 UTC: 🥁 drum time

-## About
+## Goals

-This is a basic implementation of a ["Gnome Shell Extension"](https://extensions.gnome.org) that displays the current hour as an emoji based remix of the "Seasonal clock" that removed temporally loaded emojis and seasons.

-I am testing it at the moment and have not yet submitted it to the gnome extensions.
+I hope to have this extension accepted to the gnome extensions library.

 ## Development
 2024-12-15 Inital fork.
 Edited seasonal hours.